Big Big Book Sale!

 How to Use Claude.ai for Cleaning Up Transcriptions

-This article is primarily about the Claude.ai feature called “projects,” but his example project is about using Claude to cleanup the nasty, incoherent speech-to-text output that Word and similar programs spit out.
+This article is primarily about the Claude.ai feature called “projects,” but Dibakar Ghosh’s example project is about using Claude to cleanup the nasty, incoherent speech-to-text output that Word and similar programs spit out.
 I’ve tested the commands involved in the free version of Claude, and they work reasonably well.
 I still went back and reworded and expanded a bunch of stuff after I used it, but it was nice having something that would reliably cut out the nonsense words and repetitions and add some kind of punctuation.
 Here are the commands; just copy and paste into Claude’s chat window, and upload a short document with your latest chunk of dictation.
 As always with AI, check the company’s privacy and training policies before feeding it anything of a personal or sensitive nature.

 Continue reading “How to Use Claude.ai for Cleaning Up Transcriptions”